 In this practical guide I’ll highlight the major challenges that startup founders encounter on their route to sustainable and stable growth.
 You’ll find descriptions of solutions available on the market for software development – depending on financial capacity of your startup and experience with software development – hopefully one of them may suit your needs.

-- Challenges standing in the way of fast-growing startups
+- Challenges to the rapid growth of startups

 Challenges to the rapid growth of startups